3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

     Run 'nixos-help' for the NixOS manual.
     ```

-As expected, bootloader executes Linux kernel directly.
-Platform booted without
+**Verification**: As expected, bootloader executes Linux kernel directly.
-DRTM then.
+Platform booted without DRTM then.

 2. Reboot platform once again.
 In GRUB menu choose `"NixOS - Secure Launch"`
-entry and verify logs.
+entry.

+Once again, collect logs during boot to be able to verify them.
+Using `dmesg`
+command in NixOS doesn't work as in previous case!
+Correct bootlog is shown
+below.

     ```
     grub_cmd_slaunch:122: check for manufacturer